-COSMETOLOGY COURSE OUTLINE
+BARBERING COURSE OUTLINE

-Your time at Paul Mitchell The School Rhode Island for the cosmetology program will be divided into six designations:
+Your time at Paul Mitchell The School Colorado Springs in the barbering program will be divided into seven designations:

-- Core Curriculum: A 210-hour orientation, known as the Core program, instills the basic fundamentals.
+- Core Curriculum: An orientation, known as the Core program, instills the basic fundamentals.
 Students are graded and evaluated using written, oral, and practical testing methods.
 Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services. - Protégé Learning Experience: Your experience as a Protégé produces a smooth transition from Core student to Adaptive student.
-You spend 70 hours as a Protégé preparing you for the clinic floor classroom experience. - Olinic Classroom Learning Experience: Your clinic time from 280 to 1200 hours will be guided with individual attention and group learning experiences using mini-classes, monthly worksheets, and periodic evaluations developed specifically for this monitoring progress.
-This is when you begin experiencing your clinic classroom education on paying clients in the clinic floor classroom area. - Classroom Learning Experience: Your classroom time from 280 to 1200 hours is divided into five (5) areas: cutting, coloring, texture, makeup, and nails.
-Each area has an instructor who conducts the different specialty classes each week.
-Classroom Learning Experiences may also include retail, motivation, self improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member or guest artist. - Adaptive Curriculum: From 280 to 600 hours you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a confident beauty industry professional. - Greative Curriculum: You will spend your last 600 hours at Paul Mitchell The School Rhode Island in "high gear" by dressing, acting, and working like a beauty industry professional.
-You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future career in the beauty industry.
+Your time spent as a Protégé prepares you for the clinic classroom experience. - Olinic Learning Experience: Your clinic floor time will be guided with individual attention and group learning experiences using workshops, mini-classes, and periodic evaluations developed specifically for this monitoring progress.
+This is when you begin experiencing your clinic classroom education on paying clients in the clinic classroom area. - Classroom Learning Experience: Your classroom time is divided into four (4) areas: cutting, coloring, texture, and shaving.
+Each area has an instructor who conducts the different specialty classes each week; Classroom Learning Experiences may also include retail, motivation, self improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member or guest artist. - Adaptive Curriculum: During this part of the program you will enter a new phase of classroom workshops coupled with challenging practical services designed to continue building you into a confident designer. - Creative Curriculum: You will spend your second half of the program at Paul Mitchell The School Colorado Springs in "high gear" by dressing, acting, and working like a true professional.
+You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future salon career. - Final Phase Curriculum: You will spend your final portion understanding and preparing to take your state board practical and written exams.
+Classroom learning will help you to understand managment and interpersonal skills, resume writing and interviewing, and also includes hands on practice in the clinic classroom.

-STATE OF RHODE ISLAND REQUIREMENTS
+STATE OF COLORADO REQUIREMENTS